Twins vs. Orioles Player Props Betting Odds

-Byron Buxton and Adley Rutschman are among the players with prop bets for the taking when the Minnesota Twins and the Baltimore Orioles square off at Target Field on Saturday (first pitch at 2:10 PM ET).
+Player prop betting options for Carlos Correa, Adley Rutschman and others are available in the Minnesota Twins-Baltimore Orioles matchup at Target Field on Sunday, starting at 2:10 PM ET.

 Bet on this matchup or its props with BetMGM!